Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Introduction

 As a convention, in this paper all varieties and manifolds are assumed to be connected.

-{\bf Acknowledgements.} This project was started while the second and third authors visited Basque Center for Applied Mathematics in Bilbao, Spain.
-We thank the institute for hospitality and for providing us with excellent working conditions.
-L. Maxim is partially supported by the Simons Foundation Collaboration Grant \#567077.
+{\bf Acknowledgements.} This project was started while the second and third authors visited the Basque Center for Applied Mathematics in Bilbao, Spain.
+We thank this institute for hospitality and for providing us with excellent working conditions.
+We also thank Donu Arapura and Pierre Py for useful discussions.
+Finally, we thank the anonymous referee for constructive comments which helped us streamline some of the arguments.
+Y. Liu is partially supported by National Key Research and Development Project SQ2020YFA070080, the starting grant KY2340000123 from University of Science and Technology of China, National Natural Science Funds of China (Grant No. 12001511), the Project of Stable Support for Youth Team in Basic Research Field, CAS (YSBR-001), the project ``Analysis and Geometry on Bundles" of Ministry of Science and Technology of the People's Republic of China and Fundamental Research Funds for the Central Universities.
+L. Maxim is partially supported by the Simons Foundation (Collaboration Grant \#567077), and by the Romanian Ministry of National Education (CNCS-UEFISCDI grant PN-III-P4-ID-PCE-2020-0029).
 B. Wang is partially supported by the NSF grant DMS-1701305 and by a Sloan Fellowship.